Independent auditors’ report to the shareholders

 Report on Other Legal and Regulatory Requirements

 As required by the Bahrain Commercial Companies Law and Volume 1 of the Central Bank of Bahrain (CBB) Rule Book, we report that:

 - the Bank has maintained proper accounting records and the consolidated financial statements are in agreement therewith;

-- the financial information contained in the Board of Directors’ report is consistent with the consolidated financial statements;
+- The financial information contained in the report of the Board of Directors’ is consistent with the consolidated financial statements;

 - satisfactory explanations and information have been provided to us by Management in response to all our requests.

-The partner in charge of the audit resulting in this independent auditor’s report is Ashwani Siotia.
+partner in charge of the audit resulting in this independent auditor’s report is Mr. Essa Al-Jowder.

 Manama, Kingdom of Bahrain